Keyboard shortcuts

 }

 Each entry in accepts represents a valid payment option.
-If multiple pricing tiers apply (e.g., different tokens or bulk tiers), multiple options are returned.
+If multiple pricing tiers apply (different tokens, networks, or bulk tiers), multiple options are returned and the client picks one.

 Step 2: Execution and Settlement